 These areas meet the criteria for selection as detailed in the Housing Strategy.
 All are already designated areas of deprivation and suffer from blight / anti-social behaviour but have potential for recovery supported by housing-led regeneration.

-Regeneration Forums have now been established in each of the pilot areas to take work forward and develop plans with tailor-made economic, physical and social interventions to meet community needs.
+Regeneration Forums were established in each of the pilot areas to take work forward and develop plans with tailor-made economic, physical and social interventions to meet community needs.

-Membership of regeneration forums has been sought from the Housing Executive, community representatives, council officials, housing associations, elected representatives and representatives from education, health and the voluntary and community sectors.
+Membership of regeneration forums was assembled from the Housing Executive, community representatives, council officials, housing associations, elected representatives and representatives from education, health and the voluntary and community sectors.

-Regeneration managers have been recruited for each area to support the work of the forums and the Department will play a lead role in supporting the forums to identify the issues in their area and develop and implement solutions relating to housing, regeneration, infrastructure, employment and social enterprise together with other issues which the forum feels is important.
+Regeneration managers were recruited for each area to support the work of the forums.
+The Department plays a lead role in supporting the forums to identify the issues in their area and to develop and implement solutions relating to housing, regeneration, infrastructure, employment and social enterprise, together with other issues which the forum feels is important.